Estate Agents Mile End – Full Area Guide

 The Second World War bombings did not spare Mile End.
 It was severely damaged by raids but later rebuilt to its former self.

-The local community benefits from the support of the Mile End Community Project since 1995.
-This project was started and funded by community members to compensate for the lack of services in the Mile End area with a goal to encourage positive outlooks for young local residents.
+The local community benefited from the support of the Mile End Community Project since 1995.
+This project was started and funded by community members to compensate for the lack of services in the Mile End area with the goal of encouraging positive outlooks for young local residents.
+Block management services have also played a role in maintaining the area’s residential appeal, ensuring well-managed housing for tenants and homeowners alike.

 The Community Project uses their team’s skills to create a fun environment where local children and teenagers can creatively express themselves.
 Opportunities include the production of films and film projects and a range of social and educational activities.
 All of them focus on creativity, art, and media.
 The project also offers sporting, recreational, and lifelong learning opportunities for participants from the Tower Hamlets region.